Rytual/OldPhonePad-Grouping/README.md

 - `4433555 555666#` → `HELLO`
 - `8 88777444666*664#` → `TURING`

-## Why Grouping?
+## My Approach

-This approach treats the input as a sequence of "runs" or "groups" of identical characters.
-Each group represents a single output character, with the group length determining which character in the key's sequence to output.
+I went with a grouping strategy - scan through the input, identify consecutive identical digits, count them, and decode.
+The grouping part felt natural since that's how you actually type on these keypads.

 **How it works:**
-1. Scan through the input
+1. Scan through input character by character
-2. Identify consecutive identical digits (a "group")
+2. When you hit a digit, collect all consecutive identical digits
-3. Count the length of each group
+3. Count the group length
-4. Use modulo arithmetic to map group length → character
+4. Use modulo to map length to character
 5. Spaces break groups, allowing same-key repeats

-**Pros:**
+**What works well:**
-- Intuitive mental model (matches how we actually typed)
+- Intuitive - matches how you actually think about typing
-- Clean separation between grouping and decoding logic
+- Clean separation between grouping and decoding
-- Easy to visualize and debug (see the groups explicitly)
+- Easy to visualize and debug
-- Naturally handles the pause/space behavior
+- Naturally handles spaces as group separators
-- Can leverage regex for elegant grouping (optional)

-**Cons:**
-- Requires scanning/grouping before decoding (not true single-pass)
+**What's a bit clunky:**
+- Not a true single-pass algorithm (need to identify groups first)
-- Backspace handling breaks the pure grouping model
+- Backspace breaks the pure grouping model
 - Slightly more complex than simple state tracking
-- The grouping step adds cognitive overhead

-Good for when you want to match the mental model of typing or when you need to preprocess input into logical chunks.
-Like parsing before evaluating.
+Works okay when you want to match the mental model of typing or need to preprocess input into chunks.
+Check out the DictionaryState version if you want something simpler.

 ## Getting Started

 ### Prerequisites

 - .NET 8.0 or later
-- An appreciation for patterns and rhythm

 ### Running the Code